devguardio/carrier/README.md

 carrier is a generic secure message system for IoT
 -----------

-read a intro here: https://book.devguard.io/
+read the intro here: http://book.devguard.io/

  - based on the NOISE protocol framework
  - with http3 like semantics based on the QUIC transport spec